 Book Review: “The Fifth Season” by N.K.
 Jemisin

 Håfa adai!
 February is Black History Month in the United States.
 Throughout February 2025, I will post reviews for books across various genres that are written by African American authors and/or depict important experiences and stories within Black history.
-Each book review will be followed by a brief summary of Black history and Black History Month within the context of United States history.
-Learn more about Black History Month at the end of this book review.
 My first selection of February 2025 is The Fifth Season, the first book in The Broken Earth series by N.K.
 Jemisin.

 The book review portion of this post consists of two parts: a spoiler-free plot summary and my thoughts on the story.
 In the second part, I give my personal rating and break down the setting and worldbuilding, storytelling, cast of characters, and themes.
 There may be some lightweight spoilers—such as how characters interact with each other and the world around them—but I will not give away any major plot twists or endings.
 I want to share my opinions of the book and maybe encourage you to purchase a copy of your own.